klaro-org/klaro-js/README.md

 npm start
 ```

-This will rebuild the project anytime a file is changed.
+This will start a demo page via browser-sync (on `http://localhost:3000` by default) and rebuild the project anytime a file is changed.

-You can then start a local web server in the `dist` folder via your favorite method and see a demo page.

 ## License & credits